-(Last Updated on : 23/12/2015)
+(Last Updated on : 03/11/2017)

+.
 Muslim wedding rituals usually extend up to three days.
-Muslim marriage rituals mainly revolve around the major custom of approval of the competent parties in front of witnesses.
+Their marriage rituals mainly revolve around the major custom of approval of the competent parties in front of witnesses.
 The marriage venue in Muslim weddings does not have any particular rule and can be either in the bride or grooms house.

-: The ceremony of Muslim wedding starts with Mangni or ring exchange ceremony.
+The ceremony of Muslim wedding starts with Mangni or ring exchange ceremony.
 This is the engagement programme.
-After changing the rings the bride and the groom are committed to each other to become lifepartner.
+After changing the rings the bride and the groom are committed to each other to become life partner.

-paste to bring out the glow in her complexion and then Mehendi is applied on the hands of the bride.
+paste to bring out the glow in the brides complexion and then Mehendi is applied on the hands of the bride.
 The event reflects a festive feeling and the women attending the ritual sing traditional songs.
-According to the pre marriage customs, the bride is not allowed to step out of the house for the next few days until her marriage.
-The bride's cousins sometimes apply a dot of Mehendi on the palm of the groom.
+According to the pre-marriage customs, the bride is not allowed to step out of the house for the next few days until her marriage.
+The brides cousins sometimes apply a dot of Mehendi on the palm of the groom.

-: Welcoming the baraat is another pre marital custom among the Muslims.
-The groom arrives at the marriage place with his 'baraat' and a band of musicians strike up some traditional notes to announce the arrival.
+Welcoming the Baraat is another pre-marital custom which is observed on the wedding day among the Muslims.
+The groom arrives at the marriage place with his Baraat and a band of musicians strike up some traditional notes to announce the arrival.
 The groom shares a drink of sherbet

-The Nikaah or the Muslim wedding ceremony can be conducted at the home of the bride or the groom, or at any other suitable venue.
+or the main Muslim wedding ceremony can be conducted at the home of the bride or the groom, or at any other suitable venue.
 A Maulvi or the priest in the presence of close family members and relatives conducts the ceremony of Nikaah.
 In orthodox Muslim communities

 The senior members of the two families sit together and decide the amount of Mahr or the nuptial gift on the day of the wedding.
-The Mahr is an obligatory amount of money given by the groom's family to the bride.
+The Mahr is an obligatory amount of money given by the grooms family to the bride.

 Dinner, prayers and Aarsimashaf are the customs followed on the wedding day itself.
 Dinner is a lavish spread.
 Usually, the women and the men dine separately.
 After dinner, the newly-weds sits together for the first time.
 Covering their head with a dupatta

 is placed between the couple and they are allowed to see each other through mirrors.